arpitbaheti2002/python-projects/Beginner/HCF-LCM-calculator/README.md

 1. Clone this repository to your local machine.
 2. Open your terminal and navigate to the cloned repository.
-3. Run the program by typing `python3 main.py` in your terminal.<br>
+3. Run the program by typing `python3 main.py` in your terminal.

 `Enter your query: hcf 12 18 24`<br>
 This query will calculate the HCF of the numbers 12, 18, and 24, and return the result.
 <br><br>